Viftrup/viftrup.github.io/_posts/2024-09-04-Device-templates-with-cisco-ftd-including-registration-with-api.markdown

 <h2>Interfaces and Variables</h2>
 Once the template has been created, the first section will display the “Interfaces” configuration, and by default with a very limited set of physical interfaces.
-By selecting the <i>“Add Physical Interfaces”</i> we can add additional interfaces into our configuration by selecting the slot and port index (I believe in future releases we’ll get the possibility to select other slots for additional NetMods).
+By selecting the <i>“Add Physical Interfaces”</i> we can add additional interfaces into the template configuration by selecting the slot and port index.
+(I believe in future releases we’ll get the possibility to select other slots for additional NetMods).

 As usual when operating with Secure Firewall Threat Defense, we’re also able to select <i>“Add Interface”</i> which displays a dropdown menu with extra interface features such as; Sub-Interface, Etherchannel, VLAN, VTI, and Loopbacks.

 Interface configuration looks exactly like we’re used to, however, there is a change within the IPv4 and IPv6 sections when assigning “static” values – the first set of variables comes to life here.
-This means instead of assigning an actual IP within my template, I can instead use a variable which I will be required to fill out during registration of a new device with this exact template.
+This means instead of assigning an actual IP within the template, I can instead use a variable which I will be required to fill out during registration of a new device with this exact template.

 To create this variable, you must click on the “+”-sign next to the IP address.
 The name you specify will be the name of our variable, so for ease of use make it self-explanatory, e.g., inside_ip.

 <i>(Every time you see the variable sign (X), this means we can create variables for this function).</i>

 If you’re unfamiliar with variables in general, a variable is often referred to by a “dollar-sign” aka $.